analogdevicesinc/doctools/docs/fundamentals.rst

 Documentation hierarchical structure
 ------------------------------------

-Doctools is the central piece to aggregate multiple documentations together, expanding the documentation standard hierarchical, mono-repo configuration.
+Doctools is the central piece for aggregating multiple documentations together, expanding the standard hierarchical, mono-repo documentation configuration.

 The content is organized in three levels: